xlp0/PKC/README.md

 ## Required Resources
 1. A computer that you have access to its "root" or "administrator" previledge.
 2. Operatng Systems that support Docker: Windows 10, Mac OS X Big Sur 11.2.3 and Linux.
-3. Under Windows 10 Environment, some VPN software might interfere with Docker, you will need to remove VPN software before installing Docker.
+3. Under Windows 10 Environment, some VPN software might interfere with Docker's Windows Subsystem for Linux, a.k.a.
+[WSL], you will need to remove VPN software before installing Docker.
 4. Access to the Internet during intallation time.
 We you perform the installation on a network with 10Mbps+ to the Internet.
 After installation, this system can operated without access to the Internet.

 ## Installation Procedure